Postman

 POSTCARD PRINTER & PUBLISHER RESEARCH

-Recently I was asked by a collector from the USA – she has discovered TPA via this website – if I would live for printing sample cards and trademarks only.
+I was asked by a collector from the USA – she has discovered TPA via this website – whether I would live for printing sample cards and logo’s only.
 Well, no I don’t.

 Being an offset printer by professional, it has surely influenced my picture postcard likes and dislikes.
 I really admire some of the old, meanwhile forgotten printing techniques, what people back then have created without electronic assistance as nowadays.

-But I do also appreciate well arranged and photographed views.
-Sometimes I also keep cards and cannot really tell why.
-Here comes now a small selection of my ‘favourites’.
+But I do also appreciate well arranged, photographed views.
+Sometimes I keep cards and cannot really tell why.
+Here is a small selection of my ‘favourites’.

 Editors_favourite_postcards_logo

-> I really enjoy cards with ‘industrial’ topics, men at work, machinery etc. Especially French, but most of all Belgian photographers and publishers did great series.
-This card shows a female worker of a coal mine in her working outfit.
-“Edition Alexandre à Lens”.
-P/u early 1915 (German fieldpost).
+> I appreciate cards with ‘industrial’ topics, men at work, machinery etc. Especially French, but most of all Belgian photographers and publishers did great series.
+This card shows a coin press at the French Mint, Paris.
+Card no. 16 from bigger series printed by collotype process.
+Published / photo by “L. Baslè, Robinson (Seine)”, not p/u.

 Bizeth_1946_in_occupied_Germany